FAQ

 • To view the tax calculation, scroll to the bottom of the page; your personal tax rate is the total of the "tax rate" and "insurance contribution" (7.94%).
 The Additional Withholding Rate applies only if you receive more than your declared income.

-Additionally, there are significant tax deduction opportunities in Finland, such as deductions for travel expenses and remote working, including work tools like laptops.
-You can find more detailed information on these deductions here.
+Additionally, there are significant tax deduction opportunities in Finland, such as deductions for travel expenses and remote working.
+This is also includes instruments for work like laptops, some furniture (such as a table and chair), and internet costs.
+You can find more detailed information on these deductions here and fill it out at your own discretion.

 Contact Us